neednotapply/TerminalAI/README.md

 Basic script to converse with Ollama endpoints.
 "endpoints.csv" needs to be populated with valid Ollama endpoints.

+Conversations are stored per model in the `conversations` directory.
+After selecting a model you can resume a previous chat if one exists or start a new session.
+Requests to chat-style endpoints still resend the full message history and the request timeout grows with conversation length.
+When the lower-level `/api/generate` endpoint is used, the script instead persists and sends the token `context` returned by the API so only the latest prompt is transmitted.

+At launch the program pings all known servers in the background while the "rain" animation plays.
+Hosts are sorted by ping time and any that fail to respond are marked inactive and omitted from the selection list.

+Logs produced by the `/print` command or when saving on exit are written under the `logs` directory, which is created automatically if needed.

 ## Automatic population

 The `shodan_scan.py` helper uses the [Shodan](https://www.shodan.io/) API to